-620-3 Installation.
+620-3 Installation Requirements for Grounding.

 620-3.1 General: Construct a single-point grounding system.
-Install the primary ground rod assembly in an electrical pull box so that the top four inches are accessible for inspection, resistance testing, and maintenance.
-The primary ground rod assembly and electrical pull box shall be installed between 12 inches to 36 inches from the element being grounded.
-The top of all other ground rod assemblies connected to the primary ground rod assembly in an array must be buried a minimum of 18 inches below grade.
+Install the primary ground of assembly in an electrical pull box so that the top four inches are accessible for inspection, resistance testing, and maintenance.
+The primary ground rod assembly and electrical pull box shall be installed between 12 inches to 36 inches from the element being grounding.
+The top of all other grounding electrode assemblies connected to the primary grounding electrode assemble in an array shall be buried a minimum of 18 inches below grade.
 Direct bury grounding conductors used to connect ground rod assemblies a minimum of 18 inches below finished grade.

-Bond all ground rod assemblies and ground rod arrays together with solid bare tinned copper wire unless otherwise shown on the Plans.
+Bond all ground rod assemblies and arrays together with solid bare tinned copper wire unless otherwise shown on the plans.
 Install grounding conductors in a straight path.

-Make all bonds between ground wires and ground rod assemblies and ground rod arrays with an exothermic bond with the following exception: do not exothermically bond sections of ground rods to create the ground rod assembly and do not exothermically bond connections within a cabinet.
+Make all bonds between ground wires and ground rod assemblies and arrays with an exothermic bond with the following exception: do not exothermically bond sections of ground rods to create the ground rod assembly and do not use exothermic bonds on connections within a cabinet.
 Apply an anti-oxidant compound to all mechanical connections.